OWASP/owasp.github.io/pages/migration.md

 ![Image of Website](/assets/images/zap_project_areas.png)

-Each file is a Github Flavored Markdown file and can be edited using markdown syntax, HTML syntax, or some combination of the two (though combining HTML and markdown has some pitfalls).
+Each file is a GitHub Flavored Markdown file and can be edited using markdown syntax, HTML syntax, or some combination of the two (though combining HTML and markdown has some pitfalls).
 It is recommended that you use Markdown when making edits.
 For more information about Markdown, see [https://guides.github.com/features/mastering-markdown/](https://guides.github.com/features/mastering-markdown/)

 ## INDEX.MD